robotics-4-all/smauto/examples/simple_model/README.md

 ---

 Simple example for beginners.
-In this example, in which the air conditioner is turned on according to the temperature and humidity..
+In this example, in which the air conditioner is turned on according to the temperature and humidity.

 ```yaml
 mqtt: